Principles of Ideal Learning

 Ideal Learning in Principle and Practice

-This resource contains more detail about each principle of ideal learning, profiles of eight distinctive approaches — All Our Kin, Bank Street College of Education, Friends Center, HighScope, Tools of the Mind, Montessori, Reggio Emilia-Inspired, and Waldorf — and more information about the New Haven Children’s Ideal Learning District (NH ChILD).
+This resource contains more detail about each principle of ideal learning, as well as profiles of eight distinctive ideal learning approaches — All Our Kin, Bank Street College of Education, Friends Center, HighScope, Tools of the Mind, Montessori, Reggio Emilia-Inspired, and Waldorf.

 Download